Halal Hunting

 Dawood Yasin from Beyond Halal

-The intent of the hunt needs to primarily be for consumption.
-There is no Trophy Hunting as such – but the Antler, Horns, Skin and such may be kept and displayed (it’s the primary intent that is important here).
-A high fence, released as required, obviously breed for Antler Size animal would be a no-no – but a public animal with a massive rack could still be happily displayed.
+The intent of the hunt needs to be for consumption primarily.
+There is no Trophy Hunting as such – but the Antler, Horns, Skin and such may be kept and displayed (the primary intent is important here).
+A high fence, released as required, obviously bred for Antler Size animals, would be a no-no – but a public animal with a massive rack could still be happily displayed.

-The Hunter needs to be hunting legally – so no-poaching and all permits etc would need to be applied for2.
+The Hunter needs to be hunting legally – so no-poaching and all permits, etc, would need to be applied for (Get your DOC hunting permit over here – https://www.doc.govt.nz/parks-and-recreation/things-to-do/hunting/permits-and-licences/hunting-permit/).

 The Animal